VIRTUAL OFFICE HOURS

 Click on the desired course, then click on UPDATE.

 COURSE DESCRIPTION: This course teaches some basic concepts of mathematics through applications from environmental science.
-It will use live in-class polls, online assignments using Zoom and Blackboard, guest lectures, and a course project.
+It will use live in-class polls, online assignments using Zoom and Blackboard, guest lectures, and a course journal.

 Martin Walter, "Mathematics for the Environment."

 John Roe, Russ deForest and Sara Jamshidi, “Mathematics for Sustainability.”